Jobber vs Housecall Pro Support: Which Software Actually Answers the Phone When You’re Stuck?

 How Does Housecall Pro Customer Support Actually Work?

-Let’s start with the elephant in the room: Housecall Pro really, really doesn’t want you to call them on the phone.
+Let’s start with the elephant in the room: Housecall Pro really does not want you to call them on the phone.
 Their entire support infrastructure is designed to push you toward self-service options.

 The Blue Bubble Experience